“It was clear that art and beauty were among those necessary things we had to provide in an emergency.”

 “Path, Mighty Hue” (diptych) – Detail, Misako OBA, 2021.
 Mixed Media on Canvas, 32×20 inch (81x51cm)

-There was the “Aroma of Beauty” Art Conference 2021 in Tokyo to remember stories of hope and healing.
-Artists shared about finding the “aroma of beauty” in our broken and devastated world.
+Artists (musicians and visual artists) shared about finding the “aroma of beauty” in our broken and devastated world.

 “Stars and Desert” Series